Heroes And Giants

 but not loud.

-and I knew, in my heart, the Gatekeeper was lost.
+I knew, by the love and the hate in my heart, he was lost.

 that sank in the void of his desolate stare.